-- All proposals are reviewed and evaluated using the criteria on page 7 of this RFP. - Based on the evaluations a subset of proposals is selected for further consideration and those proposers are invited in to give presentations before the LCCMR. - After presentations final selection is made by LCCMR of proposals to be recommended to Minnesota Legislature for funding.
+- All proposals are reviewed and evaluated using the criteria on page 7 of this RFP. - Based on the evaluations a subset of proposals is selected for further consideration (expected in early June) and those proposers are invited in to give presentations before the LCCMR (planned for late June). - After presentations final selection is made by LCCMR of proposals to be recommended to 2015 Minnesota Legislature for funding.

-FEBRUARY-MAY 2014 (Legislative Session)
+JANUARY-MAY 2015 (Legislative Session)